vilmibm/tildemush/README.md

 ## running

+**NB: if you are running the server on any OS except linux64, mapping will not work!**

 * `tmserver --debug` to start the server
 * `tmclient` in another terminal to start a client

 ## testing

+**NB: if you are running the server on any OS except linux64, mapping will not work!**

 * `TILDEMUSH_ENV=test pytest`